Harsh9174/Ez_Works/README.md

 ### Pipeline Steps

-- Parsing and Structuring: The TMX file is parsed using the ElementTree library to extract translation pairs between English and Arabic.
+- Parsing and Structuring: The TMX file is parsed using the Element Tree library to extract translation pairs between English and Arabic.

 - Data Cleaning: Unwanted characters and leading/trailing whitespace are removed from the English and Arabic sentences.